tOlheiser/notes/C#/AddingDB.md

 // must have: using System.Data.SqlClient; at the top

 void LoadCustomers() {
+// clear out list and listbox first for a re-load CustomerList.Clear();
+CustomersListBox.Items.Clear();

   // declare a variable named connection that is an instance of the SqlConnection object using (SqlConnection connection = new SqlConnection() ) {
     connection.ConnectionString = ""; // set the connectionstring property